lemasc/perseus/README.md

 ## Live demo

-Currently, the demo is still refers to the old official repo.
+Currently, the demo still refers to the old official repo.
 You can check it [here](http://khan.github.io/perseus/).
 When this repo is stable, I will uploaded it later.

 ## Getting Started